dqveha/Insurance-Parser/README.md

 3. Incorporate database
 4. Consistent capitalization of keys
 5. Testing framework such as Jest
-6. Within much of the parsing function can be DRY'd
+6. DRY'ing within the parsing function
 7. Further type-checking

 What I've learned:

-1. Even with the unparsed leftover as an internal validator, it's not perfect - such as the name being "Other or Additional Payor" and not accounting for multitudes of it (e.g. Med A, Med B).
-Or its additional information.
+1. Even with the unparsed leftover as an internal validator, it's not perfect.
+I've come across many edge cases that come from looking manually at the results.
+At the least, it's another method to help me find the gaps.
 2. Recently read a post about 10 software engineering golden rules, and the one I resonated with most regarding this project is this: `"There are no universal solutions.
 Evaluate tradeoffs for each context".`
-3. Going off from (2), there are so many variations of what a benefit input looks like and its type.
-It would be excruciating long to organize that.
+3. Going off from (2), there are so many variations of what a benefit input looks like.
+That's also why within the function, it appears to have redundant if/else statements when in actuality, they all serve a purpose due to the edge cases.

 #